symfrog/clojure-quick-repls/README.md

 Usage
 -----

-Open any clojure file in the project that you wish to have clojure/clojurescript repls for, then
+Open any Clojure file in the project that you wish to have Clojure/ClojureScript repls for, then

 M-x repls-connect